scylladb/scylladb/docs/design-notes/paged-queries.md

 to admit all new readers, or until the cache is empty.
 Queriers are evicted in LRU order.

-###### Memory based

-To avoid excessive memory usage the size of the querier cache is limited.
-To avoid crossing this limit, the cumulative size of all the cached queriers is calculated before inserting a new one.
-If, together with the to-be-added querier, the limit would be crossed, queriers are evicted such that the memory consumption stays below the limit.
-Queriers are evicted in LRU order.

 #### Diagnostics

 To observe the effectiveness of the caching, as well as aid in finding